mizrael/OpenSleigh-Web/how-to/publishing-messages.md

 ---

 # [How-to](/how-to/) / Publishing messages
-A message can be published by calling the `PublishAsync()` method of `IMessageBus`.
-Sagas classes get an instance injected as Property:
+A message can be published by calling the `Publish()` method directly on the Saga instance:

 ```
 public class MyAwesomeSaga :